 Mr. Andrew Lotts is a certified public accountant with the accounting firm CJBS, which he joined in 1994.
 Mr. Lotts was made partner in 2002.
 He is the managing partner of the firm’s audit division, providing comprehensive audits and consulting to small and mid-size not-for-profit clients, service and manufacturing clients, the leasing industry, and employee benefit plan compliance.
 Mr. Lotts is a member of the American Institute of Certified Public Accountants and the Illinois CPA Society.
 He holds a B.A. in business administration from the University of Iowa.

 Mr. Rick Velasquez has served Chicago area youth and families on behalf of Youth Outreach Services (YOS) since 1975 and has been its Executive Director since 1999.
 Trained as a social worker, he has focused his career in the areas of juvenile justice, adolescent behavioral health, child welfare services and public policy.

-In addition to his work with YOS, Velasquez is a gubernatorial appointee to the Illinois Department of Juvenile Justice Advisory Board, the Illinois Juvenile Justice Commission, as well the Cross Agency Medicaid Commission.
+In addition to his work with YOS, Velasquez is a gubernatorial appointee to the Illinois Department of Juvenile Justice Advisory Board the Illinois Juvenile Justice Commission.
 He is a member of the Redeploy Illinois Oversight Board to develop alternatives to incarceration of minors.